Monitoring & Evaluation

-Equitable Origin’s Monitoring and Evaluation (M & E) program is designed to measure the impact of the entire EO certification and market mechanisms system.
+Equitable Origin’s Monitoring and Evaluation (M&E) program is designed to measure the impact of the entire EO standards, certification and market mechanisms system.
 The objectives of EO’s M & E program are to:

 - Build capacity by learning from experience, not only for EO as an institution, but also for its certified developers, assessment bodies, manufacturers, and retailers marketing EO certified products and EO’s stakeholders affected by or having influence over the system;

 - Inform strategy regarding policy decisions;

 - Demonstrate openness and accountability to investors, communities affected by energy development, social mission NGOs and civil society, consumers, the business community and others who are affected by the activities of the EO system;